Entry with BSN Degree

-- A bachelor of science in nursing (BSN) from an NLNAC or CCNE accredited program with a minimum grade point average of 3.0 on a 4.0 scale
+- A bachelor of science in nursing (BSN) from an NLNAC or CCNE accredited program.
+It is recommended that applicants have a grade point average of 3.0 on a 4.0 scale.

 - An undergraduate course in statistics, which includes inferential statistics, with a grade C or better

 - Completed application including a statement of career goals

 - Official transcripts from all colleges or universities attended